Study Format

 This course emphasizes the application of assessment and remedial techniques in a supervised, clinical situation for K‐12 levels.
 It is the culminating experience for implementing data‐driven instruction and the reporting of student progress.
 The MA-Reading Program capstone is embedded in this course.
 Field Experience: 20 hours.
 Field Setting: Candidate‐arranged or course‐embedded work with elementary and intermediate/secondary students.
 Prerequisite: B or higher in EDU-6234 or permission of department chair.

-This course critically examines issues and trends in children's literature, including using it as a basis for the promotion of cultural and linguistic diversity.
-Candidates learn action research principles and apply them in conducting an in-depth study of research highlighting implications for instruction.
-Field experience hours: None.
-Field Setting: None.
+This course critically examines issues and trends in literature and research across all grades, including using it as a basis for the promotion of diversity, equity and culturally responsive instruction.
+Candidates learn principles of research to inform their development as critical consumers of research, policy and practice.
+Field Experience: None.

 Capstone Experience